ryanczm/Analytic-Musings/notes/commods/commodity-value-chain.md

 # Introduction

-We can come up with a framework for thinking about commodity markets based on the humanistic framework (Metacognition: Thinking about Thinking).
-I suspect (physical) commodities lends itself more to discretionary modelling over statistical modelling because of how random events cannot be predicted by past data (e.g random shocks, like hurricanes, strikes, revolutions, geopolitics, etc).
-So it is more reactionary (e.g you hear news, you react and capitalize).
+We can come up with a framework for thinking about commodity markets.
+This makes use of the humanistic framework in my other post (Metacognition: Thinking about Thinking).
+The key idea is to build a mental model of flows across nodes, but with a physical overlay: geography, quantity, etc.

 # Value Chain